What is Picademy?

 Who can I speak to about Picademy?

-Both US and UK training teams pick up emails at email@example.com.
+Both the North America and UK training teams can be contacted at email@example.com.